 Native American Artists

-Well-known Navajo painter Gerald Nailor was part of this effort—he created murals at the the Navajo Nation Council House in Arizona with assistance by Hoke Denetsosie, Navajo cartoonist and children’s book illustrator.
+Well-known Navajo painter Gerald Nailor was part of this effort—he created murals at the Navajo Nation Council House in Arizona with assistance from Hoke Denetsosie, Navajo cartoonist and children’s book illustrator.
 Other muralists were Apache painter and Modernist sculptor Allan House, Pueblo Indian painter and illustrator Velino Shije Herrera and Potawatomi painter Woodrow Crumbo.

 The Indian Arts and Crafts Board oversaw two of the largest exhibitions of Native American arts at the time.
 The 1939 Golden Gate International Exposition in San Francisco featured new murals by Sioux artist Calvin Larvie.